 This is when we request the direct debit from your bank account.
 The money will be credited to your ii account on this day.

 - Trading (first and third Wednesday of the month)

 Due to the popularity of our regular investing service, investments are now spread over two dates each month.
-Customers who saved instructions before Wednesday 5th May 2021 will retain the trading day of 3rd Wednesday of each month.
-Customers who save instructions for the first time after this date will have a trading date of 1st Wednesday of each month.
+Customers who saved instructions before Wednesday 5th May 2021 will retain the trading day of the 3rd Wednesday of each month.
+Customers who save instructions for the first time after this date will have a trading date of the 1st Wednesday of each month.
 Your next investment date is shown in the regular investing page of your account.